isa-group/RESTest/README.md

 1. **Get the OAS specification of the API under test**.
 For Bikewise, it is available at the following path: `src/test/resources/Bikewise/swagger.yaml`.

 1. **Generate the test configuration file**.
 From the OAS spec, we can automatically generate the [test configuration file](https://github.com/isa-group/RESTest/wiki/Test-configuration-files).
 To do so, run the [CreateTestConf](https://github.com/isa-group/RESTest/blob/master/src/main/java/es/us/isa/restest/main/CreateTestConf.java) class, located under the `es.us.isa.restest.main` package.
-The test configuration file will be generated in the location `src/test/Bikewise/testConf.yaml`.
+The test configuration file will be generated at the location `src/test/resources/Bikewise/testConf.yaml`.

 1. **(Optional) Modify the test configuration file to tailor your needs**.
 For example, you can remove some operations you are not interested to test.
 For more info, visit the [Wiki](https://github.com/isa-group/RESTest/wiki/Test-configuration-files).

 1. **Configure RESTest execution**.
 To set things like number of test cases to generate, testing technique, etc., you need to create a [RESTest configuration file](https://github.com/isa-group/RESTest/wiki/RESTest-configuration-files).
 You can find the RESTest configuration file for the Bikewise API at `src/test/resources/Bikewise/bikewise.properties`.
-With this configuration, a total of 40 nominal test cases will be randomly generated, and the test outputs and reports will be stored under the folders `target/<type_of_data>/bikewise_example`:
+With this configuration, a total of 60 test cases will be generated in three iterations, without delay between them, and the test outputs and reports will be stored under the folders `target/<type_of_data>/bikewise`:

 ```properties
 # CONFIGURATION PARAMETERS